 Read more about our action to raise attainment here.

 With new social security powers, we will help low-income families meet essential costs of looking after young children.

-A new Best Start Grant will be introduced from Autumn 2019 to increase support for new mums on low incomes at key stages in a child’s life.
+A new Best Start Grant will be introduced from summer 2019 to increase support for new mums on low incomes at key stages in a child’s life.
 We will re-introduce payments for second or subsequent children too.

 We are ensuring that every child gets the best start in life by entitling new parents to a Baby Box.